RadishSystems/choiceview-connect-integration/connect/Lambda_Parameters.md

   If **SessionRetrieved** is true, then **ConnectStartTime** and **QueryUrl** will not be returned, and do not have to be copied to the contact attributes.
 - **SessionUrl**
   This url is called by the lambda to perform session operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.
 - **PropertiesUrl**
   This url is called by the lambda to perform session property operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.
 - **ControlMessageUrl**
   This url is called by the lambda to perform control message operations.
 It is returned when the **SessionRetrieved** parameter is _True_.
-  This parameter must be copied to the contact attributes for the lambda to sucessfully execute subsequent actions.
+  This parameter must be copied to the contact attributes for the lambda to successfully execute subsequent actions.

 When **SessionRetrieved** is _True_, the response will also contain the current state of the session and the session properties.
 See the **GetSession** action for details about the session state and session parameters.

-This action will execute the **GetPhoneNumberType** action.
+This action will execute the **GetPhoneNumberType** action unless the **SkipNumberCheck** parameter is set to _True_.
 If the caller's phone number is not of type "mobile", the action may succeed, but **SmsSent** will be _False_.

 This action usually returns the result of sending the SMS message, the QueryUrl for checking the session state and the time that the session was created.
 These responses have to be copied to the contact attributes to be referenced by the **QuerySession** action.